JuliaComputing/DataSets.jl/docs/src/tutorial.md

 ## Program Entry Points

-Data needs to be mapped into your program in a way that the data types declared within Data.toml match up with some types in your program.
-Rather than using the `open()` functions as shown above, the `@datafunc` macro lets you do all this in one step.
-You declare
+Rather than manually using the `open()` functions as shown above, the `@datafunc` macro lets you define entry points where `DataSet`s will be mapped into your program.

+For example, here we define an entry point called `main` which takes
+* DataSet type `Blob`, presenting it as a `String` within the program
+* DataSet type `Tree`, presenting it as a `FileTree` within the program

+The `@datarun` macro allows you to call such program entry points, extracting named data sets from a given project.

 ```jldoctest
 julia> @datafunc function main(x::Blob=>String, t::Tree=>FileTree)